Free Museums in Berlin (2026): Museumssonntag Ended — What's Actually Free

 • Checkpoint Charlie — outdoor reconstruction free; the private Wall Museum across the street charges €18.

 Hamburger Bahnhof, first Thursday of every month, 16:00-20:00 — free entry, no timed-slot booking, no advance reservation.
-The free Thursday evening is busier than a paid afternoon but the museum is large enough to absorb the crowd.
-The Rieckhallen extension stays open for the free evening.
+This one has nothing to do with Museumssonntag: it's funded by Volkswagen's Art4All programme and has kept running on its own schedule.
+The free evening is busier than a paid afternoon but the museum is large enough to absorb the crowd.

-Berlinische Galerie, "Happy Wednesday," first Wednesday of every month — not free but €7 (the standard reduced rate, applied to all visitors instead of the standard €12).
+Berlinische Galerie, "Happy Wednesday," first Wednesday of every month — not free, but a flat €7 for everyone (down from the standard €12).
 Worth knowing about for a smaller-museum visit on a budget.

 Free for under 18s, every day

 All Staatliche Museen zu Berlin (SMB) museums are free for visitors under 18 every day they're open.
 No booking needed for free entry; just bring ID at the door.
 The same rule applies at most non-SMB city museums (Jewish Museum, DDR Museum, Topographie des Terrors).
-The under-18 free rule means a family of two adults plus two children pays €28 instead of €56 at any SMB museum — the strongest budget lever for family Berlin trips.
+The under-18 free rule means a family of two adults plus two children pays €28 instead of €56 at any SMB museum — now the strongest budget lever for family Berlin trips, with Museumssonntag gone.

 EU residents aged 18-25 do not get a standard discount at SMB museums (unlike at the Louvre or the Uffizi).
 The reduced €7 SMB rate applies to students, seniors and disabled visitors, not to EU 18-25 by default.

-What do most visitors wish they knew about free Berlin museums?
+What do most visitors get wrong about free Berlin museums right now?

 Museumssonntag